Family Bicycle Tours recommended route Family Bicycle Tours · Donau-Niederösterreich

 Selected alternatives for you

-Family-friendly cycling route, awarded as a RAD experience route in Lower Austria, that leads from the medieval town of Bruck/Leitha to the Roman town of Carnuntum and further through the Arbesthal hill landscape to the charming wine villages of Höflein and Göttlesbrunn.
+This family-friendly cycle route, which has been awarded the RAD Erlebnisroute Niederösterreich (Lower Austria Cycle Adventure Route), leads from the medieval town of Bruck/Leitha to the Roman town of Carnuntum and on through the Arbesthaler Hügelland to the pretty wine villages of Höflein and Göttlesbrunn.

 easy